 Holland & Knight has a solid team of labor and employment, immigration, transactional and litigation lawyers very skilled at analyzing options for an employer to take, preparing and submitting petitions and applications for immigration and employment benefits, and suing the government, as and when necessary.
 Our attorneys are available to assist you in discussing options and taking any action needed.
 We encourage you to review our other alerts in this series relating to immigration under COVID-19:

 - Immigration Procedural Updates, Changes and Suspensions as a Result of COVID-19

 - Immigration Under COVID-19: U.S. Halts Entry of Certain Foreign Nationals to Protect Labor Market

-For information regarding a specific situation within your organization, contact authors Tara Vance and Erika Royal or another member of Holland & Knight's Immigration, Nationality and Consular Team or Labor, Employment and Benefits Group.
+For information regarding a specific situation within your organization, contact Tara Vance or another member of Holland & Knight's Immigration, Nationality and Consular Team or Labor, Employment and Benefits Group.

 DISCLAIMER: Please note that the situation surrounding COVID-19 is evolving and that the subject matter discussed in these publications may change on a daily basis.
 Please contact your responsible Holland & Knight lawyer or the authors of this alert for timely advice.

 Information contained in this alert is for the general education and knowledge of our readers.
 It is not designed to be, and should not be used as, the sole source of information when analyzing and resolving a legal problem.
 Moreover, the laws of each jurisdiction are different and are constantly changing.
 If you have specific questions regarding a particular fact situation, we urge you to consult competent legal counsel.